 I often get questions from parents about their children’s inability to stay asleep.
 These questions usually involve night wakings, children who refuse to go to sleep at ‘bedtime’, or early risers.
 I’ve found that quite frequently these same children have bedtimes that push past the recommended 7-8:00 p.m. mark, sometimes as late as 10:00 p.m. or midnight!
 This is a common problem, and there’s a surprisingly easy fix: you need to establish an early bedtime.
 I know that many parents are fearful of the old adage ‘early to bed, early to rise’, but in the case of our children, it just isn’t true.

 In fact, the later you put your baby to bed, the more you run the risk of night wakings and early mornings.
-Once your child is out of the infant sleep stage (around 6 months), it’s up to you to begin to build good sleep habits, and coach your child toward positive sleep practices.
+Once your child is out of the infant sleep stage — at around 6 months — it’s up to you to begin to build good sleep habits, and coach your child toward positive sleep practices.

 If you do nothing else, make sure that your child’s bedtime is biologically appropriate.
 This translates into EARLY.
 Think 1-2 hours after dinner.
 Remember, too late of a bedtime can lead to: